-In fact, happening upon his Change Your Brain, Change Your Life at the local library is how I first learned about Adult ADHD.
-I clung to Dr. Amen’s paragraphs of validation like a lifeline.
-Then I extended that lifeline to others in the ADHD Partner online group.
+Happening upon his Change Your Brain, Change Your Life at the local library is how I first learned about Adult ADHD.
+I clung to his paragraphs of validation like a lifeline.
+Then I extended that lifeline to others in my7 ADHD Partner group.
 We were all feeling our way.
 On our own.

 Gradually, our own “ADHD relationship dysfunction” improved.
 But it was often one step forward, three steps back.
-And I never knew when things would shift and I’d feel dropped on my head.
+I never knew when things would shift and I’d feel dropped on my head.
 Metaphorically.

 “Nurse NightinGoat” with Ice Cream—And Barbiturates

 Several years after the foot-surgery fiasco, I had another outpatient surgery.
 Dr. Goat (my husband’s nickname) accompanied me to the appointment.
 As we left, I was still groggy.
 The doctor gave the instructions to him.
 Once home, I staggered to the bed and fell asleep.

 A few hours later, I awakened to Nurse Nightingoat plying me with two Vicodin pills and a bowl of French Vanilla ice cream: “The doctor said every 2-4 hours.
 The ice cream will prevent nausea.”

 Like clockwork, he showed up with the pills and the ice cream every four hours—or was it 2?
 I don’t know.
 I was in a semi-stupor.
 Finally, I said, “Stop!
 You’ll turn me into poor Marilyn Monroe!”

 He showed me diligence, compassion, and care.
 I updated my fear scenario around being unable to rely upon him in an emergency.
 But I had not entirely forgotten.
 Survival instincts have memory.

 ADHD Relationship Dysfunction: A Big Dip On the Coaster

-Yesterday, I took a protracted, very ungraceful, and rather painful fall in the garage.
+Yesterday, I took a protracted, ungraceful, and painful fall in the garage.

-I tripped over a bicycle pedal and tried to avoid tripping over an air purifier.
-In the process, I ricocheted myself in and on several directions and hard surfaces before finally landing with a thump on the raised kitchen doorstep.
+I tripped over a bicycle pedal and then tried to avoid tripping over an air purifier.
+In the process, I ricocheted myself in and on several directions and hard surfaces before landing with a thump on the raised kitchen doorstep.

 It sounded like this: